rimsey1/docs/pages/launch/building-integration-templates-launch.md

 Where no value is selected, your user will be responsible for specifying a value or mapping before they can proceed.

-Where “Launch Visible” is not selected, the value or mapping specified in the template will be used.
+Where “User configuration” is not selected, the value or mapping specified in the template will be used.
 Your end user will not be able to amend.

 Cycle-level Parameters
 ----------------------

 If the same request parameters is required in a number of steps within your template, Cycle-level Parameters can be used as a way to ensure your end user is only asked to specify the value once during the LAUNCH flow.

-Make sure any Cycle-level parameters that your user should specify are marked as “_Launch Visible_” before publishing your template.
+Make sure any Cycle-level parameters that your user should specify are marked as “_User configuration_” before publishing your template.

 Template tagging
 ----------------